Gamete and Zygote Intrafallopian Transfer (GIFT and ZIFT) for Infertility

 How Well It Works

-multiple pregnancy is high-risk for both the mother
+Assisted reproductive technologies-including GIFT and ZIFT-increase the risk of multiple births.
+A multiple pregnancy is high-risk for both the mother and the fetuses.

 ZIFT success versus the risk of multiple pregnancy